Skip to main content

 Reflection

-You have now explored the deep biological connections between the method of and your body’s ability to regulate glucose.
+You have now explored the deep biological connections between the method of testosterone delivery and your body’s ability to regulate glucose.
 This knowledge moves you from being a passenger in your health journey to being an informed pilot.
 The data and mechanisms reveal a clear principle ∞ stability matters.
 The human body is a system that seeks equilibrium, and providing a steady, predictable hormonal signal is a powerful way to support its innate capacity for balance and healing.

 Consider the information not as a final destination, but as a detailed map.
 Your unique physiology, lifestyle, and personal goals represent the terrain.
 How do the concepts of stability versus fluctuation resonate with your own lived experience of energy, mood, and well-being?